-Instagram has more than 300 million users wordwide.
+Instagram has more than 800 million users wordwide.
 It is a creative, post-production platform that allows each user to edit photos and videos taken with a range of filters.
 Instagram will not allow friends and family members of deceased users to have access to / download media directly from Instagram.
 Therefore it is very important that you backup the photos and videos taken / saved on your Instagram account.
-Instagram do allow friends and family members of the deceased to ‘Memorisalise’ or ‘delete’ an account.
-Downloading photos and videos using the tutorial below has to be carried out before either of these process are initiated.
+Instagram allow friends and family members of the deceased to ‘Memorisalise’ an account.
+Only legal executors (and also ‘verified’ Instagram users) are able to close an account of the deceased.

 Why it is important to backup your Instagram photos & videos (when you are alive)